jon-harper/OmniBox-docs/docs/assembly_v2/core.md

 <figure markdown>
   [![illustration][center1]{width="480"}][center1]
-  <figcaption>Insert an M3 x 8mm screw in the top hole on one side of the Rear Main Body.
-Fasten it to the mating hole on the Front Main Body.</figcaption>
+  <figcaption>1.
+Insert an M3 x 8mm screw in the top hole on one side of the rear Main Body.
+Fasten it to the mating hole on the front Main Body.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][center2]{width="480"}][center2]
-  <figcaption>Repeat with the top hole on the other side of the Main Body, again fastening from back to front.</figcaption>
+  <figcaption>2.
+Repeat with the top hole on the other side of the Main Body, again fastening from back to front.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][center3]{width="480"}][center3]
-  <figcaption>Use two (2) more M3 screws to fill in the remaining screw holes.</figcaption>
+  <figcaption>3.
+Use two (2) more M3 screws to fill in the remaining screw holes.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][center4]{width="480"}][center4]
-  <figcaption>Repeat with the final two (2) screw holes on the opposite side.</figcaption>
+  <figcaption>4.
+Repeat with the final two (2) screw holes on the opposite side.</figcaption>
 </figure>

 ### Finished Reference